1858 Atlantic hurricane season

-The 1858 Atlantic hurricane season was one of only three Atlantic hurricane seasons on record in which every tropical cyclone intensified into a hurricane (the others were in 1852 and 1884).
+The 1858 Atlantic hurricane season was one of only three Atlantic hurricane seasons where every tropical cyclone intensified into a hurricane, after and before the 1852 and 1884 seasons respectively.
 The first hurricane was first observed over the northwestern Caribbean Sea on June 12.
 The sixth and final storm was last noted on October 26.
 These dates fall within the period with the most tropical cyclone activity in the Atlantic.
+The season also had an accumulated cyclone energy (ACE) rating of 44.79.
 Three tropical cyclones during the season existed simultaneously.
 Two of the cyclones have only a single known point in its track due to a sparsity of data.
-Operationally, another tropical cyclone was believed to have existed over the eastern Atlantic between September 17 and September 18, but HURDAT – the official Atlantic hurricane database – excludes this system.
-However, in the absence of modern satellite and other remote-sensing technologies, only cyclones that affected populated land areas or encountered ships at sea are currently known, so the actual total could be higher.
-An undercount bias of zero to four tropical cyclones per year between 1886 and 1910 has been estimated.
+Operationally, another tropical cyclone was believed to have existed over the eastern Atlantic between September 17 and September 18, however the Atlantic hurricane database excludes this system.
+Although, with the absence of modern satellite and other remote-sensing technologies, the actual total was likely higher.
+An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 has been estimated.
 Of the six known 1858 Atlantic cyclones, five were first documented in 1995 by Jose Fernandez-Partagas and Henry Diaz.

 The first system was spotted over the western Caribbean Sea on June 12.
 It had a single-point track.
 Another tropical cyclone was first observed over the northern Atlantic Ocean on August 5 and also had a single-point track.
 On September 14, the next system was observed over the southeastern Gulf of Mexico.
 Several hours later, the storm struck Florida, causing severe damage to crops.
 Strong winds and rough seas were reported by ships and on land, particularly in Maine.
 The storm dissipated on September 17.
 That same day, another tropical cyclone developed over the central Atlantic.
 The storm capsized the bark Phantom, though no one drowned.
 The next hurricane developed over the Bahamas on September 22, but caused little damage, despite its proximity to land.
 On October 21, the sixth and final system of the season was first observed over the Bahamas.
 The storm brought coastal flooding to Nassau and Bermuda later in its duration, before dissipating on October 26.